Handel Sheet Music

-He was born on 23 February 1685 in Halle, Germany.
+Handel was born on 23 February 1685 in Halle, Germany.
 However, he spent the majority of his career in the UK becoming a naturalised British subject in 1726.

-His father was a barber-surgeon who had Handel in his later years and sadly died when Handel was only eleven years old.
-He wasn’t in favour of his son entering the musical profession, apparently disallowing any musical instrument in the house and prior to his death, he enrolled George in law school.
+George’s father was a barber-surgeon who fathered Handel in his later years and sadly died when Handel was only eleven years old.
+He wasn’t in favour of his son entering the musical profession, apparently disallowing any musical instrument in the house.
+Prior to his death, he enrolled George in law school.

-Despite his financial situation, he premiered the Messiah in Dublin as a benefit to help inmates in debtors’ prison.
-Its success enabled one hundred and forty three debtors to be released.
+Despite his financial situation, he premiered The Messiah in Dublin as a benefit to help inmates in debtors’ prison.
+Its success enabled one hundred and forty-three debtors to be released.

 EARLY DEATH...
-Not quite, but a few close shaves; Despite living until he was seventy-four Handel did have health issues: Aged fifty-two he suffered a stroke which partially paralysed his right arm and stopped him from performing.
+Not quite, but a few close shaves.
+Despite living until he was seventy-four Handel did have health issues: Aged fifty-two he suffered a stroke which partially paralysed his right arm and stopped him from performing.
 In 1750 he was lucky to survive a terrible coach crash; then in 1751, he had an operation to remove his cataracts which went catastrophically wrong resulting in his blindness.